-- the risk that the sensitivity of a PHFS-01 sensor instantly and significantly changes is very high, especially when bending the sensor (at installation) or when using it a high temperatures.
-Very mild short term exposure testing all within rated conditions of use advertised by FluxTeq already leads to changes of sensitivity in the order of 7 %. (see Table 1).
-Hukseflux sensors are perfectly stable under the same conditions. - the PHFS sensitivity depends on the sensor environment; this dependence is in the ± 10 % range, and is significantly larger than the calibration uncertainty of 5 %.
-Hukseflux sensors show deviations in the order of only ± 2 % under the same conditions. - users must take the risk of instability and the thermal conductivity dependence into account in their uncertainty evaluations.
+- heat flux measurements with the FluxTeq PHFS-01 sensors are unreliable.
+The sensor is not stable under normal rated operating conditions.
+Depending on the thermal conductivity of the environment, the measurement is also subject to other large systematic errors.
+The manufacturer does not inform the user about these aspects of the sensor performance. - the risk that the sensitivity of a PHFS-01 sensor instantly and significantly changes is very high, especially when bending the sensor (at installation) or when using it at high temperatures.
+Very mild, short-term exposure testing all within rated conditions of use advertised by FluxTeq already leads to changes of sensitivity in the order of 7 %. (see Table 1).
+Hukseflux sensors are perfectly stable under the same conditions. - the PHFS-01 sensitivity depends on the sensor environment; this dependence is in the ± 10 % range and is significantly larger than the calibration uncertainty of 5 %.
+Hukseflux sensors show deviations in the order of only ± 2 % under the same conditions. - users must take the risk of instability and thermal conductivity dependence into account in their uncertainty evaluations.
 Hukseflux sensors do not suffer from similar instability or thermal conductivity dependence.
-Measurements with FluxTeq PHFS sensors therefore tend to be less accurate than those with Hukseflux sensors under the same conditions.
+Measurements with FluxTeq PHFS-01 sensors, therefore, tend to be less accurate than those with Hukseflux sensors under the same conditions.